Bayesian Assessments of Aeroengine Performance with Transfer Learning: Introduction

-In \cite{seshadri2019a, seshadri2019b}, the authors present a regularized linear least squares strategy for estimating the spatial flow-field from a grid of measurements formed by radial and circumferentially placed probes.
+In \cite{seshadri2019b} and \cite{seshadri2019a}, the authors present a regularised linear least squares strategy for estimating the spatial flow-field from a grid of measurements formed by radial and circumferentially placed probes.
 Their data-driven model represents the spatial flow-field in the circumferential direction via a Fourier series expansion, while capturing flow in the radial direction using a high-degree polynomial.
-Although an improvement in the state of the art, their model does have limitations.
+Although an improvement in the state of the art \cite{lou2021reconstructing}, their model does have limitations.
 For instance, the placement of probes may lead to Runge's phenomenon (see Chapter 13 in \cite{trefethen2013approximation}) in the radial direction, while the harmonic content is set by the Nyquist condition (see Chapter 4 in \cite{strang2012computational}) in the circumferential direction.
 Another hindrance, one not systemic to their work, but one mentioned in several texts (see 8.1.4.4.3 in \cite{saravanmuttoo1990h} and in \cite{pianko1983propulsion}), is the definition of the uncertainty associated with insufficient spatial sampling and that associated with the imprecision of each sensor.
 This decomposition of the overall uncertainty is important as it informs aeroengine manufacturers whether they need more measurement sensors or whether they need to improve the precision of existing sensors.
-In this paper, we argue that an assessment of uncertainty is only possible with a priori knowledge of the spatial flow field.
+At present there are no rigorously derived metrics for this.